rbontekoe/llm/docs/src/chapter4.md

 ## What you will do.

-1. Follow Ed's video to get the API-key: [video](https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models/learn/lecture/46867735#overview)
+1. Follow Ed's video to get the API-key
 2. Create the `.env` file
 3. Add the key to the `.env` file.